pulumi/pulumi-hugo/README.md

 ## Getting changes into production

-Pull requests merged into the default branch of this repository trigger follow-up PRs on [pulumi/docs](https://github.com/pulumi/docs) in order to produce integration builds.
-Those PRs, once merged into pulumi/docs, are automatically deployed to pulumi.com.
+When a pull request is merged into the default branch of this repository, a follow-up PR is triggered on [pulumi/docs](https://github.com/pulumi/docs) to produce an integration build.
+Once that build completes and is merged into pulumi/docs, the changes are deployed to pulumi.com.

 ## Blogging

 Interested in writing a blog post?
-Great!
 See the [blogging README](BLOGGING.md) for details.

 ## Shortcodes and web components

 We use number of Hugo shortcodes and web components in our pages.
-You can read more about them in the [components README](themes/current/components).
+You can read more about many of them in the [components README](themes/current/components).